googlefonts/variable-components-spec/variable-components-spec.md

 specific meaning at all.
 For example, base glyph X may use axis #2 to implement “stretching”, but base glyph Y may use the same axis #2 to implement “bending”.
 The _meaning_ of an axis is completely local to the base glyph.
-Each component specifies the local design space location for its base glyph.
+Each component specifies the local designspace location for its base glyph.
-1. Concluding, the _local design space_ for a base glyph does not need any more information than what we already have: it is completely defined by its variations’ locations in the `gvar` table.
+1. Concluding, the _local designspace_ for a base glyph does not need any more information than what we already have: it is completely defined by its variations’ locations in the `gvar` table.